Poem – Vanquished (By Melissa Mendelson)

 while the vulture savors the sweet taste of victory.

-Melissa R. Mendelson is a published short story author and poet, whose writing has appeared both online and in print.
-An assortment of her writing can still be found in the archives at Gadfly Online.
-She has also recently finished writing her first novel, Lizardian, and her poetry will soon be included in Beast: A New Beginning, which is set for release on December 19, 2016.
+Melissa R. Mendelson is an author and poet, whose writing has been published both online and in print.
+Her writing can also be found in the archives on Gadfly Online.
+She recently finished writing her first Horror/Sci-Fi novel, Lizardian, and four of her poems have been published in Beast: A New Beginning.
+Her prose poetry collection, Fragments of Yesterdays Past has just been published by Cawing Crow Press LLC.

 Lizardian - A gruesome murder off Harriman Road sends the small town of Crowley spiraling into suspicion and fear, but is it a wild animal that hunts them down?